JQiue/waline-mini/README.md

 Waline-mini is a high-performance Rust implementation of the Waline comment system, using 95% less memory than its Node.js counterpart and serving as an efficient alternative for resource-constrained servers.

-In my Ubuntu server, the waline-mini requires only about `5612Kb=5.48MB` of memory
+In my Ubuntu server, the waline-mini requires only about `5612Kb=5.48MB` of memory.

 ![mem](./assets/image.png)